MartinStokroos/FFTA/README.md

 # FFTA - Fastest(?)
 Fourier Transform for Arduino

 # Introduction
 This project is about a fast C implementation of the Discrete Fourier Transform[1],[2] for Arduino.
-A very clear and not mathematical explanation is given here[3].
 FFTA computes the DFT from *real* input data, for example data that comes from the (10-bit) ADC.
 The fastest time of an 8-point DFT with FFTA measured is 304μs.

 With the 8-points data set example: x=[0, 1, 0, 0, 0, 0, 0, 0], the MATLAB function fft(x) returns: